milvus-io/milvus/docs/design_docs/milvus_create_index_en.md

 _Note_: `IndexNode` will not notify the `QueryCoord` to load the index files, if an user wants to speed up search by these index files, he should call `ReleaseCollection` firstly, then call `LoadCollection` to load these index files.

-15. As mentioned earlier, `RootCoord` would only search on these flushed segments on `CreateIndex` request, the following figure show how to deal with the newly add segments.
+15. As mentioned earlier, `RootCoord` would only search on these flushed segments on `CreateIndex` request, the following figure show how to deal with the newly added segments.

 ![data_coord_flushed](./graphs/milvus_create_index_data_coord_flushed.png)